 Mozilla is partnered with ZTE.
-This partnetship helped to create the ZTE OPEN, a powerful Firefox OS-based device aimed at developers and early adopters worldwide.
+This partnership helped to create the ZTE OPEN, a powerful Firefox OS-based device aimed at developers and early adopters worldwide.
 They are unlocked and open for testing and experimentation.

 Note: The instructions are not valid for the ZTE Open C device.
 If you have a ZTE Open C device you should go to our ZTE Open C page instead.